 Many treatments currently exist to treat tuberculosis, particularly active forms of this devastating disease.
 Recently, several inhibitors of the electron transport chain (ETC) have been approved for clinical use.
 By starving the cells of energy using ETC inhibitors, in isolation or in combination therapies, there is a potential to treat drug-susceptible, drug-resistant and latent forms of TB.
 Recent success stories, such as Q203 (Telacebec) and bedaquiline, have highlighted the advantages of using ETC inhibitors in clinical settings.
 However, the ETC of tuberculosis is easily modulated by the pathogen leading to resistance and reduced bactericidal effects.
 We are investigating current and novel compounds to treat TB using combination approaches.

-Associate member (AMRSB) of the Royal Society of Biology (RSB)
+Member (MRSB) of the Royal Society of Biology (RSB)

 Member of the Biochemical Society